 Home :: Travel Planning :: Travel Checklist

-I love lists and I find this helps take the 'overwhelm' out of the planning process.
+I love lists and I find this helps take the 'overwhelm' out of the planning process, especially if it's a complicated one.

 But when should you start planning?
 What should you do, when?
 What if you forget something?

-This checklist shows you exactly what you should do at which stage of your planning.
-It's based on my own experience so if you have anything to add, I'd love to hear about it in the comments at the bottom of this page.
+This overseas travel checklist shows you exactly what you should do at which stage of your preparations.
+It's based on my own experience of 50 years of solo travel, so I hope I've got some things right.

 - Decide what kind of a trip you'll be taking: are you interested in ethical travel?
 Pilgrimage routes?
 Cooking schools in Europe?
 Unusual travel?
 Are you traveling to trace your family roots?
 Or do you simply 'suffer' from plain wanderlust?